OSTJourney/OSTJourney-rpc/README.md

 python main.py
 ```
 Once running, the script will start pushing the currently playing track to your Discord Rich Presence (if the site is open and playing a song).
-**Warning** The script must be running before the website is loaded !

 ## **License**
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://github.com/OSTJourney/rpc/blob/main/LICENSE)